 - Diploma/Graduation certificate and the Transcript of Records

 - Certificate of Nostrification / Recognition Certificate / Confirmation of Accreditation of a study programme that the student graduated from issued by his/her school / IAU number of the university

 When students are nominated, the Ministry then has 3-5 working days to process the nominations and based on certain criteria choose, which nominations are successful.

 If the nomination is successful, then the Embassy assigns an appointment – the appointment is usually assigned within 1–4 weeks.
 If the application for the visa is complete and all right, the Ministry of Interior then has 60 days to approve the visa.
 Then an appointment for visa collection is scheduled.

-It is advised to arrange an apostille/superlegaliazation as soon as possible, so you will have the documents ready when applying for the visa.
-Also, visit the website of the respective Czech embassy to learn their required documents to bring to a visa appointment.
+It is advised to arrange an apostille/superlegalization as soon as possible, so you will have the documents ready when applying for the visa.
+Also, visit the website of the respective Czech embassy to learn the required documents to bring to a visa appointment.

 Especially applicants from India, Bangladesh, Nigeria, Ghana, Sri Lanka, Bhútán, Chad, Cameroon, Maledives, and Nepal, should apply for the visa AS SOON AS POSSIBLE once they receive a Letter of Acceptance because of the competition at the embassies in Abuja (Nigeria), Accra (Ghana) and New Delhi (India) which is enormous, and the appointment slots are very limited!

 We encourage all applicants to visit the website of the respective Czech embassy for their country and learn in advance what documents are required when applying for a visa.

 Please visit also the website of the Ministry of Interior to learn what type of visa you can apply for.

 Recognition of Previous Foreign Education as a part of the Admission Procedure